DomainKeys Identified Mail (DKIM)

 How does DKIM work?

 DKIM works in the background.
-There is no change in the way you use Envoke.
-It is setup on the domain level by the person/department that manages your domain name.
-Once setup, it allows spam and malware filters to authenticate your emails; to confirm that they are coming from you and not by someone else claiming to be you.
+There is no change in the way you use Envoke and it's not visible to email recipients.
+It is set up on the domain level by the person/department that manages your domain name.
+Once set up, it allows spam and malware filters to authenticate your emails; to confirm that they are coming from you and not by someone else claiming to be you.
 This in turn, increases inbox delivery.
-Spam filters trust DKIM and as such fewer emails are filtered out as suspicious.

 Custom DKIM setup works especially well for internal messages where the sender email address and the recipient email address is from the same domain, for example from jack@yoursite.com to jill@yoursite.com